idris-lang/Idris2/INSTALL.md

 1a: Installing without an existing Idris 2
 ------------------------------------------

-If you *don't* have  Idris-2-in-Idris-1 installed, you can still build a bootstrapping compiler, as long as you have Chez Scheme installed.
-This is a bit more fiddly than if you have Idris 2 installed (for the moment - it should be scriptable) but you only have to do it once.
+If you *don't* have Idris-2-in-Idris-1 installed, you can buld from pre-built Chez Scheme source, as long as you have Chez Scheme installed.
+To do this,

-To begin, enter:
+enter:

-* `make init-bootstrap SCHEME=chez`
+* `make bootstrap SCHEME=chez`

-(`chez` is the executable name of the Chez Scheme compiler.
+`chez` is the executable name of the Chez Scheme compiler.
 You may need to replace this with the executable for Chez Scheme on your system.
-This could be `chez`, `chezscheme` or `chezscheme9.5` or something else, depending on your system and the Chez Scheme version).
+This could be `scheme`, `chezscheme` or `chezscheme9.5` or something else, depending on your system and the Chez Scheme version.

 This builds an Idris 2 compiler from scheme code output from a working Idris 2 compiler (which isn't necessarily up to date, but is up to date enough to build the current repository).

-Then, to build the libraries using this generated compiler, again using your local variant for `chez`.

-* `make libs SCHEME=chez`
-* `make install SCHEME=chez`

-At this point, check that `$PREFIX/bin` is in your `PATH`.

-Then, go to the Self-hosting step below, but you'll also need to add `SCHEME=chez` (with the appropriate name for `chez`) so that the bootstrapping script knows where to look.
-That is:

-* `make clean` -- clean the build artefacts
-* `make all IDRIS2_BOOT=idris2sh SCHEME=chez`
+It then rebuilds using the result.

+Then to install, type:

 * `make install`

 1b: Installing with an existing Idris 2